The Translation Tax: What Every Conversational Prompt Costs You in Accuracy

 The Compounding Math

-At 8 translation steps — a realistic count for an ambiguous conversational prompt — you have 43% accuracy.
-The model is more likely to be wrong than right, and every error is invisible because the output reads fluently.
-This is what I believe is the mathematical explanation for why AI sounds confident about wrong answers.
+At 8 guesses, a realistic count for a vague prompt, you have 43% accuracy.
+The model is more likely wrong than right.
+The scary part: the answer still sounds confident and clear.
+That is my mathematical explanation for why AI sounds confident about wrong answers.

 The 8 Translations in a Typical Prompt

-Take the prompt: "Can you help me figure out what is wrong with my app's performance?"
+Take this prompt: "Can you help me figure out what is wrong with my app's performance?"

-1. Intent detection: Is "help me figure out" a request for diagnosis, a request for fixes, or a request for monitoring setup?
+- Intent detection: Is "help me figure out" asking for a diagnosis, a fix, or a setup plan?
 (Translation 1)

-2. Subject resolution: What is "my app"?
-Web app?
-Mobile app?
-Desktop app?
-What technology stack?
+- Subject resolution: What is "my app"?
+A web app?
+A mobile app?
+A desktop app?
+What tech stack?
 (Translation 2)

-3. Problem scoping: What does "performance" mean?
+- Problem scoping: What does "performance" mean?
 Load time?
-Throughput?
 Memory?
 CPU?
 Database?
 Network?
 (Translation 3)

-4. Severity inference: Is this a critical production issue or a development optimization?
+- Severity inference: Is this an urgent live problem or a routine speed-up?
 (Translation 4)

-5. Expertise calibration: What level of technical detail should the response include?
+- Expertise calibration: How much technical detail should the answer include?
 (Translation 5)

-6. Output format: Should the response be a diagnostic checklist, a tool recommendation, an architecture review, or a code example?
+- Output format: Should the answer be a checklist, a tool list, an architecture review, or a code example?
 (Translation 6)

-7. Scope boundaries: How deep should the analysis go?
-Surface-level triage or root cause investigation?
+- Scope boundaries: How deep should the answer go?
+A quick scan or a full root cause investigation?
 (Translation 7)

-8. Implicit constraints: What resources are available?
+- Implicit constraints: What resources exist?
 What cannot be changed?
 What has already been tried?
 (Translation 8)

 At 90% accuracy per step: 0.9^8 = 43.0% combined accuracy.